B1 Centauro tank destroyer / VBC 8x8 APC

 - The Centauro 8x8 with the Cadillac-Gage 105mm turret mounting the Royal Ordnance L-7 105mm gun.

 - The Centauro 6x6 with the LAV-105mm turret and EX-35 gun.

-The three systems cannot meet many of the AGE requirements - primarily weight - since the heaviest weighs in at over 50,000 pounds.
+The three systems could not meet many of the AGS requirements - primarily weight - since the heaviest weighs in at over 50,000 pounds.
 Using the OTO Melana turret the gun is not U.S. certified and had no autoloader.
 It also failed to meet depression and elevation requirements and provided incomplete information on the fire control system.
 There would be extensive modification required of the existing chassis and no assurance that the LAV-105 turret could be readily integrated into the vehicle design.

 |Join the GlobalSecurity.org mailing list|